SOLO Wilderness First Responder courses with Apex Mountain School.

 Learn the tools and skills for wilderness and rescue medicine.
 World-famous SOLO Wilderness Medicine School introduced this course to the U.S. in the 1970’s and has been educating an international audience ever since.

 Our course curriculum and certification is provided by world-renowned SOLO Wilderness Medicine, and is taught by certified instructors.
 SOLO brought Wilderness Medicine to the United States in 1976.
-This intensive curriculum takes place over a condensed eight days, rather than the standard 10-day course.
+This intensive curriculum takes place over a condensed eight days, which will likely include 2 evening sessions, which will be specifically scheduled by the instructor and participants during the course.

 The Apex Mountain School – SOLO Wilderness First Responder curriculum uses the principles of long-term care, improvised resources, and varying environmental conditions as the framework for learning.
 Now the most widely recognized and most oft-required outdoor leader certification, the Wilderness First Responder course was initially developed and taught by SOLO in the mid-1980′s.
 SOLO’s WFR curriculum is designed to provide outdoor leaders, guides, and rangers with the knowledge to prevent and deal with crises in remote settings.

 The WFR curriculum addresses, among other matters, the issues of medico legal concerns, blood borne pathogens and infectious diseases.
 The Patient Assessment System, the foundation of the course, trains students on the fundamentals of determining and addressing the status and needs of backcountry patients.
 Other sessions provide instruction in traumatic situations and other medical emergencies response.
 Environmental issues such as hypothermia and heat injuries are dealt with in great detail.
 Practical simulations and labs provide practice in backcountry leadership and rescue skills.

-Taking place at Camp Hale, just outside of the Vail Valley, a typical day consists of a mixture of hands-on practical skill work and information-rich lecture sessions.
+Taking place at 4 Eagle Ranch, just outside of the Vail Valley, a typical day consists of a mixture of hands-on practical skill work and information-rich lecture sessions.
 To increase learning and comprehension, we complement these sessions with indoor and outdoor mock scenarios and simulations.
-Camp Hale, with a 6000 sq foot log lodge, is surrounded by acres of mountain terrain perfect for “real-life” scenarios.